-Parent/Administrator Conferences
+Parent/Administration Conferences

-Our administrator has your child's best interest at heart, and he is available for conferences when necessary.
-Simply call the school office during regular hours and an appointment will be scheduled at his earliest convenience.
-Due to the busy nature of the administrator, we ask that if you have questions concerning a situation in the classroom, please contact the teacher first.
-If the matter is not resolved, then schedule a meeting with the administrator.
+Our administration has your child's best interest at heart, and they are available for conferences when necessary.
+Simply call the school office during regular hours and an appointment will be scheduled at the earliest convenience.
+Due to the busy nature of administrators, we ask that if you have questions concerning a situation in the classroom, please contact the teacher first.
+If the matter is not resolved, then schedule a meeting with an administrator.